 Senior level seminars.
 Seminars on specific topics – with a duration of few hours to a couple of days – and convene government-level participation for facilitated discussions about key principal issues.
 They can be used e.g. inter-ministerial coordination, prepare major initiatives, and discuss regional issues linked to shared waters.
 Gender will be used as a cross-cutting theme in all relevant water topics to be discussed in these seminars which will involve the policy makers, decision makers, parliamentarians, academia, private sector, CSOs and diaspora as well.

-Being a country with the largest coastlines in Africa, there remains huge potentials to unleash opportunities of the blue economy that promote the sustainable use of the ocean and its resources in a wide breadth of industries.
+Being a country with the largest coastline in Africa, there remains huge potentials to unleash opportunities of the blue economy that promote the sustainable use of the ocean and its resources in a wide breadth of industries.
 It creates livelihood and income opportunities for vulnerable women and girls in the coastal communities through their productive engagement along the value chains in industries like tourism, renewable energy and fishing as well as in ocean conservation efforts.

 IWRM at ministerial levels.
 This training will be for federal and state levels, in IWRM at large, and in topics of relevant importance.
 Training will take place across Somalia, and is intended to generate real learning – not merely water awareness.
 While there will be training specifically on gender focussed water management, each training course will include gender as the interlinked challenge and will focus on enhancing gender skills of officials and staff at ministerial levels.
 Depending on the need, training components will last from 1 week to 3 months.
 Components will have the following focuses (long list):